daresom/c6502/README.md

 For testing purposes, `main.c` contains ~5 tests.
 An increment and decrement (for the x and y registers) test, and some load tests.
 The intended results of the tests are shown in comments

+# Running

+Compile the c files (or download the exe in releases) and run the .exe or .out file in cmd.

 # To do

 - Literally everything else